holochain/docs-pages/src/tutorials/coreconcepts/hello_holo.md

 extern crate holochain_json_derive;
 ```

-Next are the `use` statements.
+The `use` statements are next.
 They are saying, "I want to use these specific things from the above crates."
-You only need a few items for this tutorial so go ahead and remove the others:
+You only need a few items for this tutorial, so go ahead and remove the others:
-\#S:SKIP
+\#S:SKIP.
 ```diff
 #![feature(proc_macro_hygiene)]
 - #[macro_use]